nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 >Note: Adding a end time to a to-do will automatically convert your to-do into a deadline.

+>Note: Add a date to a to-do will automatically convert your to-do into a deadline with a default end time of 2359 on that date.

 >Note: Removing date from events and deadlines will automatically convert them into a to-do with no date or time.

 >Note: Removing start time from events will automatically convert them into deadlines.